On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 For \(I=\{i_1,\ldots,i_k\}\subseteq \{1,\ldots,d\}\) and for a signed measure \(\nu\) on \(\Xi\,,\) denote as usual by \(\nu^I\) the \(I\)-marginal signed measure of \(\nu\) defined by

-for all Borel measurable sets \(A_{i_j}\subseteq \Xi_{i_j}\,,\) \(j=1,\ldots,k\,,\) where \(B_i:=A_i\) for \(i\in I\) and \(B_i:=\Xi_i\) for \(i\notin I\,.\)\\
+for all Borel measurable sets \(A_{i_j}\subseteq \Xi_{i_j}\,,\) \(j=1,\ldots,k\,,\) where \(B_i:=A_i\) for \(i\in I\) and \(B_i:=\Xi_i\) for \(i\notin I\,.\)

-The following example shows that, in general, the signed measure induced by the lower/upper \(I\)-marginal of a measure inducing function does not coincide with the \(I\)-marginal of the induced signed measure.
+The following example shows that, in general, the signed measure induced by the lower/upper \(I\)-marginal of a measure-inducing function does not coincide with the \(I\)-marginal of the induced signed measure.

-\begin{example}[\(\nu_{g_I}\ne \nu_g^I\) and \(\nu_{h^I}\ne \nu_h^I\)] \begin{enumerate}[(a)] \item Consider the function \(g\colon \R_+^2\to \R\) defined by \(g(x_1,x_2):=\1_{\{x_1>1\}}\cdot\1_{\{x_2>1\}}\,.\) Then \(g\) induces the measure \(\nu_g=\delta_{(1,1)}\,,\) where \(\delta_x\) denotes the one-point measure with mass \(1\) in \(x\,.\) For \(I=\{1\}\subseteq \{1,2\}\,,\) it holds that \(g_{\{1\}}(x_1)=g(x_1,0)=0\) for all \(x_1\in \R_+\,.\) So, \(g_{\{1\}}\) induces the null measure \(\nu_{g_{\{1\}}}=0\,.\) But the \(\{1\}\)-marginal measure of \(\nu_g\) is the one-point probability measure in \(x_1=1\,,\) i.e., \(\nu_g^{\{1\}}=\delta_1\,.\) \item Consider the function \(h\colon \R_+^2\to \R\) defined by \(g(x_1,x_2):=\1_{\{x_1<1\}}\cdot\1_{\{x_2<1\}}\,.\) Then \(h\) induces the measure \(\nu_h=\delta_{(1,1)}\,,\) For \(I=\{1\}\subseteq \{1,2\}\,,\) it holds that \(h^{\{1\}}(x_1)=h(x_1,\infty)=0\) for all \(x_1\in \R_+\,.\) So, \(h^{\{1\}}\) induces the null measure \(\nu_{h^{\{1\}}}=0\,.\) But the \(\{1\}\)-marginal measure of \(\nu_h\) is the one-point probability measure in \(x_1=1\,,\) i.e., \(\nu_h^{\{1\}}=\delta_1\,.\) \end{enumerate} \end{example}
+\begin{example}[\(\nu_{f_I}\ne \nu_f^I\) and \(\nu_{h^I}\ne \nu_h^I\)] ~ \begin{enumerate}[(a)] \item Consider the function \(f\colon \R_+^2\to \R\) defined by \(f(x_1,x_2):=\1_{\{x_1>1\}}\cdot\1_{\{x_2>1\}}\,.\) Then \(f\) induces the measure \(\nu_g=\delta_{(1,1)}\,,\) where \(\delta_x\) denotes the one-point measure with mass \(1\) in \(x\,.\) For \(I=\{1\}\subseteq \{1,2\}\,,\) it holds that \(f_{\{1\}}(x_1)=f(x_1,0)=0\) for all \(x_1\in \R_+\,.\) So, \(f_{\{1\}}\) induces the null measure \(\nu_{f_{\{1\}}}=0\,.\) But the \(\{1\}\)-marginal measure of \(\nu_f\) is the one-point probability measure in \(x_1=1\,,\) i.e., \(\nu_f^{\{1\}}=\delta_1\,.\) \item Consider the function \(h\colon \R_+^2\to \R\) defined by \(h(x_1,x_2):=\1_{\{x_1<1\}}\cdot\1_{\{x_2<1\}}\,.\) Then \(h\) induces the measure \(\nu_h=\delta_{(1,1)}\,,\) For \(I=\{1\}\subseteq \{1,2\}\,,\) it holds that \(h^{\{1\}}(x_1)=h(x_1,\infty)=0\) for all \(x_1\in \R_+\,.\) So, \(h^{\{1\}}\) induces the null measure \(\nu_{h^{\{1\}}}=0\,.\) But the \(\{1\}\)-marginal measure of \(\nu_h\) is the one-point probability measure in \(x_1=1\,,\) i.e., \(\nu_h^{\{1\}}=\delta_1\,.\) \end{enumerate} \end{example}